mchristofides/pg_docs_bot/README.md

 ### Limitations
 * Works for the English language docs only, for now
-* Works for version 7.2 links upwards, for now
+* Works for version 9.0 links upwards, for now (older versions seem rarely indexed, and helps to avoid redirecting deprecated features)

 ### Examples
 Here is an example of a [search for "postgresql create index"](https://duckduckgo.com/?q=postgresql+create+index).
 At the time of writing, the 9.1 version of the docs is the first search result (the "current" version is 12).